DJSchaffner/aoe2de_patcher/README.md

 *The downloaded files are from steam directly and not hosted by me.*

-*This project is not done yet.
+*This project is in development.
 There may be bugs and issues and it's possible not everything is working as intended.
 If you encounter any bugs please open a ticket with the bug you encountered and a short description on how it occurred.*